vicarsen/operating-systems/misc/rules-and-grading.md

 Each assignment comes with a deadline for completion.
 **After the deadline expires, the assignment can no longer be submitted.**
 Assignments cannot be submitted during the summer or inter-semester break.

-#### No Exam For Assignment Heroes

-Those who meet the following requirements will not be required to be part of and pass the exam:

-- **9 points** for the home assignments (out of the total of **10 points**)
-- **0.8 points** for the lecture quizzes  (out of the total of **1 point**)
-- The approval of your teaching assistant

-In exceptional circumstances, when there is doubt on the correctness of getting the **9 points**, the student will still be request to be part of the exam.

 #### Solving and Submitting Assignments